cmeindl/Docker-NewzNab_Plus/README.md

 # Docker-NewzNab_Plus
-NewzNab plus as Docker - Does  SQL Run as seperate container
+NewzNab plus as Docker -  SQL Runs as seperate container

 Newznab as a Docker file
 You will need to modify config.php for your settings (im working on making this persist in docker but the way NN install runs is a little painful)